scott-griffiths/bitformat/README.md

 ## More to come

-The `bitformat` library is still in alpha and is being actively developed.
+The `bitformat` library is still in beta and is being actively developed.
 The first release was in September 2024, with the second arriving in January 2025 and the third in April.
 More features are being added steadily.

 There are a number of important features planned, some of which are from the `bitstring` library on which much of the core is based, and others are needed for a full binary format experience.